How do I take tests in Penn Foster High School classes?

 What will I get when I finish the high school program?

 When you complete the high school program, you will receive a nationally and regionally accredited diploma.
-Penn Foster High School is regionally accredited for grades 9 through adult by the Commission on Secondary Schools of the Middle States Association of Colleges and Schools (CSS-MSA) and nationally accredited by the Distance Education Accrediting Commission (DEAC).
+Penn Foster High School is regionally accredited for grades 9 through adult by the Commission on Secondary Schools of the Middle States Association of Colleges and Schools (CSS-MSA) and nationally accredited by Cognia and the Distance Education Accrediting Commission (DEAC).

 What will I get when I finish a Penn Foster Career School diploma program?